prividentity/PrivateIdentity-Oldd/Python-SDK.md

  - LOCAL_STORAGE_PATH : STR (OPTIONAL)
 	 - Absolute path to the local storage.

+ - API_KEYSTR
+         - The API key for using the FaceFactor server.

  - RETURNS
 	 - OBJECT
 		 - Instance of the FaceFactor class.